-Budget 2022 allocated \$25 million over two years for Women and Gender Equality Canada to establish a national pilot for the Menstrual Equity Fund (MEF), which will help make menstrual products available to people who struggle to afford them including women's shelters, non-profit organizations, charities, community organizations and youth-led organizations.
+Budget 2022 allocated \$25 million over two years for Women and Gender Equality Canada to establish a national pilot for the Menstrual Equity Fund (MEF), which will help make menstrual products available to people who struggle to afford them.

-After conducting research and consultations to better understand the menstrual equity landscape in Canada, efforts are now focused, in mid-2023, on selecting one national non-profit organization to lead the MEF pilot.
+After conducting research and consultations to better understand the menstrual equity landscape in Canada, the pan-Canadian organization Food Banks Canada has been chosen to lead the MEF pilot.